benjaminion/upgrading-ethereum-book/src/book.md

 The CAP theorem is a famous result in distributed systems theory that states that no distributed system can provide all three of (1) consistency, (2) availability, and (3) partition tolerance.
 Partition tolerance is the ability to function when communication between nodes is not reliable.
 For example, a network fault might split the nodes into two or more groups that can't communicate with each other.

 It is easy to demonstrate the CAP theorem in our blockchain context.
-Imagine that Amazon Web Services goes offline, such that all the AWS hosted nodes can communicate with each other, but none can can talk to the outside world.
+Imagine that Amazon Web Services goes offline, such that all the AWS hosted nodes can communicate with each other, but none can talk to the outside world.
 Or that a country firewalls all connections in and out so that no gossip traffic can pass.
 Either of these scenarios divide the nodes into two disjoint groups, $A$ and $B$.

 <a id="img_consensus_partition"></a>
 <div class="image" style="width: 50%">